boardengineer/PeglinTweaks/README.md

 * Tweak the length and bounce count of the aiming reticle
 * Edit odds and bonuses that you get from relics
   * Change the peg to bomb conversion chance from Alchemists' cookbook
+  * Change the multiball level of the Matryoshka shell
   * More to come

 Any other features you'd like to see?
 Feel free to reach out and ask!